schollz/norns.online/README.md

 online [norns](https://monome.org/docs/norns/) on [norns.online](https://norns.online).

-**control your norns** and listen to it from the internet. just open a browser to `norns.online/<yourname>` and you'll see your norns!
+**control your norns** and listen to it from the internet. just open a browser to `norns.online/<yourname>` and you'll see and hear your norns!

-**share audio** with other norns around the world. currently the time-lag between browsers/norns is ~4 seconds (so its asif you are playing 1/4 mile apart).
+**share audio** with other norns around the world. currently default the time-lag between browsers/norns is ~4 seconds (so its as if you are socially distanced by 1/4 mile).

-what was <a href="https://llllllll.co/t/norns-online-crowdsource-your-norns/38492">just an idea</a> is now a reality
+what was <a href="https://llllllll.co/t/norns-online-crowdsource-your-norns/38492">just an idea</a> is now a reality.

 future directions: